-These skeleton party games promise a bone-rattling good time for all the kids at your Halloween party!
+When planning the theme, decorations, and your costume for your late-October party, don't forget the party games.
+Good games will keep the party going and make it a memorable event.
+These skeleton party games promise a bone-rattling good time for all the kids at your Halloween party.

 Bone Bucket Toss

-Line up a few trick or treat buckets.
+Line up a few trick-or-treat buckets.
 Fill a large bucket with fake skeleton bones (found in party stores).
 Mark a line a few feet away from the buckets.
-Have kid stand behind the line and try to toss the bones from the full bucket into the empty ones.
+Have kids stand behind the line and try to toss the bones from the full bucket into the empty ones.
 When all the bones have been tossed, count how many are in each bucket.
-The kid with the most in her bucket wins a prize.
+The child with the most in her bucket wins a prize.

 Skeleton Bones Race

-To play this game, you will need to print the images of two identical skeletons.
-Cut the skeletons out and use them as templates to trace their outlines onto poster board.
-Then, cut the bones out and place each set of bones in a separate pile on a table, in a bowl or in a trick or treat sack.
+To play this game, print images of two identical skeletons.
+Cut the skeletons out and use them as templates to trace their outlines onto a poster board.
+Then, cut out the bones and place each set of bones in a separate pile on a table, in a bowl, or in a trick-or-treat sack.
 Divide players into two teams.
 Give each team a skeleton poster board and a glue stick.
-Have the teams form side-by-side lines and race, relay style, to retrieve the bones and glue them onto the poster board.
+Have the teams form side-by-side lines and race, relay-style, to retrieve the bones and glue them onto the poster board.
 The first team to put their skeleton together wins the race.

 Mr. Bones’ Bone